Correia-jpv/fucking-awesome-angular/README.md

 * [Meticulous AI](https://www.meticulous.ai/) - Cover the 1000s of edge cases of your application - without writing or maintaining a single test.
 * [ngtx](https://github.com/Centigrade/ngtx) - `ngtx` stands for "A**ng**ular **T**esting E**x**tensions" and is a small set of functions aiming to make your life easier when testing Angular components.
 * [Early AI](https://www.startearly.ai/) - Save time, enhance code coverage, and ensure quality with Early's automatically generated, verified, and validated unit tests.
+* [ngx-page-object-model](https://github.com/FrancescoBorzi/ngx-page-object-model) - This library streamlines the process of writing unit tests for Angular UI Components by utilizing the Page Object Model (POM) design pattern.
+By adopting the POM design pattern, you can create an additional layer of abstraction, effectively separating your test logic from the DOM manipulation logic.

 #### Updating